From care worker to training manager in just a few years

 Being a training manager

-I love my job and I am passionate about the need for high quality, innovative and inspirational training courses to enable our staff deliver the high quality of care that our valued clients deserve.
+I love my job and I am passionate about the need for high quality, innovative and inspirational training courses to enable our staff to deliver the high quality of care that our valued clients deserve.
 It gives me great personal satisfaction to encourage our staff and help them recognise their individual skills and abilities, just as someone did for me.

 In addition to my busy role, I still continue with my own professional development and recently completed my Level 5 Diploma in Leadership for Health and Social Care and Children and Young People’s Services.